-Eating disorders are deadly and pervasive: they are the second deadliest mental illness with a ,and about will get an eating disorder every year - hat’s more than the population of Los Angeles!
-The rate of eating disorders during the pandemic has surged, with inpatient hospitalizations .
+Eating disorders are deadly and pervasive: they are the second deadliest mental illness with a mortality rate of 4-5 percent, and about 5 million Americans will get an eating disorder every year - that’s more than the population of Los Angeles!
+The rate of eating disorders during the pandemic has surged, with inpatient hospitalizations more than doubling since the pandemic began.
 Our society is long overdue to dispel some common myths about eating disorders.

 Eating disorders don’t just affect thin, young, affluent white girls

 The number one misconception I encounter about eating disorders is they exclusively affect thin, white, upper-middle class girls and women .
 Eating disorders affect people of all ages, genders, ethnicities, body sizes, and socioeconomic statuses.
 Unfortunately, due to this pervasive myth, the diagnosis and opportunity for treatment is often missed in any people who don’t fit the stereotype, including men and those in larger bodies.
 This often means that by the time they do receive a proper diagnosis, these patients are sicker and harder to treat.

 People with eating disorders don’t “look” a certain way